Korean Confederation of Trade Unions: Limitations of the KCTU

-The trade unions in South Korea had been historically repressed by their governments for almost five decades.
-From the creation of the First Republic of Korea, from President Syngman Rhee and subsequent military generals who ruled for the next thirty years, all suppressed the unions and deliberately dishonored the constitution of the country, for the sake of the "progress" of the nation.
-However, with the inception of KCTU in 1995, South Korea and its people began to see a glimpse of hope.
-They in essence, profoundly changed the dynamics of the relationship between the capitalists, state, and the workers.
-KCTU, from its meager start successfully solidified themselves as an indispensable partner with respect to the workers’ rights of Korea.
-From an illegal entity, they were invited by their government to be a "partner" in the national decision making process.
-Stated differently, they were recognized as a formidable force that could no longer be ignored.
-The culmination of their status came during the presidential election of 1997, when KCTU now the second largest union, nominated Kwon Young-Gil, as the fifth presidential candidate of South Korea.
-But despite their achievements, they had their share of deficiencies that included internal fragmentation, decline in their memberships, and the neglect of female workforce in Korea.
-Therefore, although KCTU had elevated the political and social status of organized labor, ironically, they were impelled to accept various labor changes that would ultimately harm and hinder the worker's positions in Korea.

 2013 police raid

 On 22 December 2013, hundreds of riot police raided the KCTU's headquarters in Seoul injuring hundreds.
 Six senior KCTU leaders were arrested for supporting a national railway strike which the government declared "illegal".
 According to the International Trade Union Confederation and the International Transport Workers’ Federation: "The government of South Korea and its anti-union behaviour is again in the spotlight of the international community.
 Its actions run contrary to its obligations to the ILO and also the labour standards in trade agreements with the US and the EU.
 Further, the government is failing to fulfill its original commitment to the OECD, upon accession, to respect international labour standards."

+2024 martial law

+When president Yoon Suk Yeol attempted to declare martial law the KCTU called for a general strike to reverse the declaration of martial law and impeach the president.
+Following shortly after this call to action the KCTU further called for an indefinite general strike until Yoon stepped down.
+The union further stated that "The KCTU’s general strike will mark the beginning of ending inequality and polarization, paving the way for a new era of labor respect.
+Through this resignation strike, let us move toward a new society where labor rights and public welfare are guaranteed."